 The real hidden wonder here is the ‘Memorial to Heroic Self Sacrifice’ located under the wooden structure against one of the walls.

-It features three rows of tiles which remember those that died whilst trying to save the lives of others.
+It features three rows of tiles that remember those that died whilst trying to save the lives of others.
 Hence the name of this hidden memorial.

 For example, there’s a tile remembering Alice Ayres who ‘by intrepid conduct saved 3 children from a burning house in Union Street Borough at the cost of her own young life’.